mygirl8893/raiblocks.wik/Distribution,-Mining-and-Units.md

 # Distribution
-The initial distribution of XRB was performed through manual mining limited via a captcha.
+The initial distribution of Nano (formerly XRB) was performed through manual mining limited via a captcha.
 There's also an overall rate limit set by the distribution schedule.
-The distribution rate was 17,000 Mxrb per hour.
+The distribution rate was 17,000 NANO per hour.
 Distribution stopped after 39% as distributed and the rest of the supply was burnt.
 For more info: [Tech Summary](https://raiblocks.net/page/summary.php)

 Genesis account:
-**xrb_3t6k35gi95xu6tergt6p69ck76ogmitsa8mnijtpxm9fkcm736xtoncuohr3**
+**nano_3t6k35gi95xu6tergt6p69ck76ogmitsa8mnijtpxm9fkcm736xtoncuohr3**
 Landing account:
-**xrb_13ezf4od79h1tgj9aiu4djzcmmguendtjfuhwfukhuucboua8cpoihmh8byo**
+**nano_13ezf4od79h1tgj9aiu4djzcmmguendtjfuhwfukhuucboua8cpoihmh8byo**
 Faucet account: (no more used since 2017-01-19 12:02:21 am)
-**xrb_35jjmmmh81kydepzeuf9oec8hzkay7msr6yxagzxpcht7thwa5bus5tomgz9**
+**nano_35jjmmmh81kydepzeuf9oec8hzkay7msr6yxagzxpcht7thwa5bus5tomgz9**

 The genesis balance is kept in cold storage in a bank secure box.
 Blocks move from the genesis account to the landing account once per week in order to minimize the number of live undistributed blocks.